jsevamo/CesiumDemo/README.md

 6. Now we have a local web server.
 Open your web browser and go to http://localhost:8080 to see the demo running!

-## What you will find in this Demo

-I made sure this demo properly showcases that curated datasets, outside customer data, and third party services can interact seamlessly between each other.

-1. The demo loads with a custom ArcGIS viewer instance configured for ArcGIS services.
-2. New York will Render in the frame on top of ArcGIS.
-This is a custom 3D Dataset that uses Cesium ion for tiling and hosting.
-3. Using ArcGIS as a third party data source, you'll see that we are rendering markers on the screen.
-Initially they are showing coffee shops around that New York area!
-   You can click on them to get more information provided by the API.
-4. Use the dropdown menu to query for other type of labels, like hotels or parks.
-5. I found the Photorealistic Google 3D Tileset under a curated dataset inside Cesium ion.
-This renders the whole globe just like an instance of Google maps would.
-   You can use the "Switch to Google 3D Tiles" button to load a viewer on the fly that will switch to the Google 3D tileset.
-6. Use the "Switch to ArcGIS Data - 3D New York" button to go back to the ArcGIS viewer.
-You can toggle back and forth.
-While I'm aware I could have used just one viewer to display the data, I figured I'd add this small switching feature just for fun :)

 ## Thanks!
 I had a lot of fun putting this together.
 I made sure to heavily comment the .js code so that my thought process is available.